it3xl/linked-server-alias-workaround/README.md

 ;
 ```

-~ Use the cloned stored procedure where the first procedure is used.
+~ Use the cloned stored procedures where the initial procedure is used.<br/>
+You can use a lightweight dynamic T-SQL logic for it, now.

 ~ Use your brain for others stuff.
 Or ask me if any troubles.

-## How it works
+## How the workaround works

+~ It takes source code of a stored procedure and replaces a name of the stored procedure and name of an used linked server.

 ~ Look at an example of usage in the [try-me-after-install-CloneSP.sql](https://github.com/it3xl/linked-server-alias-workaround/blob/master/try-me-after-install-CloneSP.sql)

+~ Look at the implementation in [CloneSP](https://github.com/it3xl/linked-server-alias-workaround/blob/master/CloneSP.sql)

+## Advantages of the workaround

+* It gives code compiled by SQL Server on your target environment.
+* Your dev-team may don't know about other linked servers.
+Only about the primary one.
+* Your dev-team shouldn't duplicated code for another linked servers.

-## Disadwantages of the current solution
+## Disadvantages of the workaround

 * It forces you to create a huge stored procedures.
-For small procedures you have to run CloneSP more often and you can forget something that was recently added.
+For small procedures you just have to run CloneSP more often and you can forget something that was recently added.

 ## Other solutions

-* Generating stored procedures outside of SQL Server (as an example, during the deployment process).
+~ Generating stored procedures outside of SQL Server (say, during the deployment process).<br/>
+It is more difficult to get code compiled on your target environment.

-* Dynamic aliases on linked-server objects (created in a loop).
-Aka aliases on target objects as MyLinkedServer.MyDb.dbo.MyTable
+~ Dynamic aliases for objects in a linked-server (created dynamically in a loop).<br/>
+Example: **MyLinkedServer.MyDb.dbo.MyTable** -> **Prefix_MyTable**

 No fast switching.<br/>
 Pain for huge codebase.<br/>
 More error prone and tough supporting.

-* A network alias switching
+~ A network alias switching

 It blocks various automation.<br/>
 There is no exact point in the time of the switching.<br/>

-* Dynamic SQL
+~ Dynamic SQL

 This is more error prone approach.<br/>
-Expensive support even for middle level databases.<br/>
+It has expensive support even for middle level databases.<br/>
-Debug and development pain.<br/>
+Debug, development, bug-fixing with a pain.<br/>